 In contrast, managed retreat involves deploying available resources and support for communities to achieve a desirable future.

-Adaptation resources are limited and affect decisions what climate adaptation actions to prioritise.
+Adaptation resources are limited, affecting decisions about prioritising climate adaptation actions.
 The study categorised climate adaptation actions as resistance, accommodation, avoidance, retreat, and advance to address risks.

 Disparities in climate adaption

-By 2100 displacement from sea-level rise will range from 88 million to 1.4 billion; this depends on whether the estimate includes people living in low-lying coastal areas, areas that will be permanently flooded, or historically flooded.
+By 2100, displacement from sea-level rise will range from 88 million to 1.4 billion; this depends on whether the estimate includes people living in low-lying coastal areas, areas that will be permanently flooded, or areas that have historically flooded.

 Climate adaptation spending highlights income disparities.
 According to one analysis, only high-income countries can afford climate adaptation through resistance or armouring.

-For 13% of the global coastlines consisting mainly of high-income countries, armouring will be an economically sound adaptation solution.
-For 65% of the world’s coastline composed of small islands and rural coastlines, allowing unmanaged retreat will minimise total costs assuming that there are little or no public funds available or no other external support is available.
+Armouring will be an economically sound adaptation solution for 13% of the global coastlines, mainly in high-income countries.
+For 65% of the world’s coastlines, which are composed of small islands and rural coastlines, allowing unmanaged retreat will minimise total costs, assuming that little or no public funds and no external support are available.

 Gains and losses from managed retreat

 The study also discusses the benefits and harm of retreat.
 Climate adaptation and transformation are all about change that will involve losses and gains for people.
-To determine whether retreat will benefit or harm people will require reframing the question as such, does manage retreat produce greater or lesser gain or loss compared to other actions?
-Secondly, how can retreat be implemented to maximise its benefits and minimise losses?
+To determine whether retreat will benefit or harm people, reframing the question as such: Does managing retreat produce greater or lesser gain or loss compared to other actions?
+Secondly, how can a retreat be implemented to maximise its benefits and minimise losses?

 Adaptations for the future

-Future visions of adaptation can sometimes involve bold vision and pathways.
-However, decision-making used in climate adaptation is sometimes based on deep uncertainty and not on acknowledged best practices, which may not represent the participants’ values and culture.
+Future visions of adaptation can sometimes involve bold visions and pathways.
+However, decision-making in climate adaptation is sometimes based on deep uncertainty and not on acknowledged best practices, which may not represent the participants’ values and culture.

-Creating visions for the future should not be a top-down process but a participatory process that “involve the marginalised groups, address historic wrongs, situate local concerns within broader contexts, highlight interactions and interdependencies within and across systems, and collaboratively construct future visions”.
+Creating visions for the future should not be a top-down process.
+Still, it should be a participatory process that “involves the marginalised groups, addresses historic wrongs, situates local concerns within broader contexts, highlights interactions and interdependencies within and across systems, and collaboratively constructs future visions.”

 To read the entire study, click the link below: